web3/web3.js/README.md

 const web3 = new Web3('ws://localhost:8546');
 ```

-If you are using the types in a `commonjs` module like for example a node app you just have to enable `esModuleInterop` in your `tsconfig` compile option, also enable `allowSyntheticDefaultImports` for typesystem compatibility:
+If you are using the types in a `commonjs` module, like in a Node app, you just have to enable `esModuleInterop` and `allowSyntheticDefaultImports` in your `tsconfig` for typesystem compatibility:

 ```js
 "compilerOptions": {